 Swelling is an increase in the size or a change in the shape of an area of the body.
-Swelling can be caused by collection of body fluid, tissue growth, or abnormal movement or position of tissue.
+Swelling can be caused by:

 Most people will have swelling at some time.
-When it is hot and you have stood or sat in the same position for a long time, you might notice swelling in your feet and ankles.
-Staying in one position for any length of time increases the risk that the lower legs, feet, or hands will swell because body fluid will normally move down a limb from the effects of gravity.
-Swelling can also be caused by heat-related problems, such as heat edema from working or being active in a hot environment.
+When it's hot and you've stood or sat in the same position for a long time, you might notice swelling in your feet and ankles.
+Staying in one position for any length of time increases the risk that the lower legs, feet, or hands will swell.
+That's because gravity normally causes body fluid to move down a limb.
+Swelling can also be caused by heat-related problems.
+One example is heat edema from working or being active in a hot environment.

-Body fluid can collect in different tissue spaces of the body (localized) or can affect the whole body (generalized).
+Body fluid can collect in different tissue spaces of the body (localized swelling).
+Or it can affect the whole body (generalized swelling).
 Causes of localized swelling include:

 Causes of generalized swelling include:

-Some people may experience swelling as a reaction to a medical treatment, procedure, or surgery.
-Swelling from a medical treatment may be related to the procedure or to a substance, such as dye, used during the procedure.
+Some people may have swelling as a reaction to a medical treatment, procedure, or surgery.
+Swelling from a medical treatment may be related to the procedure.
+Or it may be from a substance, such as dye, used during the procedure.
 Swelling may occur at an intravenous (IV) site used during a procedure or at an IV site used for medicines given at home.
 Some swelling at the site of surgery is normal, such as swelling of the arm after a mastectomy.
-Lymphedema is swelling that occurs in an area around lymph nodes that have been removed (such as following surgery) or injured (such as following radiation treatments).
+Lymphedema is swelling that occurs in an area around lymph nodes that have been removed (such as after surgery) or injured (such as after radiation treatments).

-Most of the time swelling is mild and goes away on its own.
-You may not even know what caused the swelling.
+Most of the time, swelling is mild and goes away on its own.
+You may not even know what caused it.
 Home treatment is usually all that is needed to relieve mild symptoms.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: